hamoudi8080/GMD/Post 2.md

 - Player controls the ninja character using input controls.
 - Combat mechanics involve attacking and defending against enemies.
 - Health decreases when the player takes damage.
+- Health increases when the player collides with hearts.

 #### Combat: